-Try mixing plain or Greek low-fat yogurt with a no-calorie plant-based sweetener like Swerve or Truvia, or simply add fresh fruit for a satisfying, protein-packed alternative.
+Try mixing plain or Greek low-fat yogurt with a no-calorie plant-based sweetener like Swerve, or simply add fresh fruit for a satisfying, protein-packed alternative.

 A widely-publicized study has linked processed and red meats such as bacon, sausages, hot dogs, veal and beef to increased risk of certain types of cancer and heart disease.
-This doesn’t mean you have to entirely give up that heavenly bacon at your weekly brunch, but do try to limit the amount of red or processed meat you eat at every meal.
+This doesn’t mean you have to give up bacon entirely at your weekly brunch but do try to limit the amount of red or processed meat you eat each week.

 Try substituting your morning eggs and sausage with red peppers, egg whites and soy chorizo for a flavorful punch without the added solid fat you would get with bacon or sausage.
 For dinner, grilled portobello mushroom caps or seared, marinated tofu steaks are great alternatives to steaks on the grill.

-Cigarettes are detrimental to your health -- and your wallet.
-Smoking is the leading cause of preventable disease in the United States with 400,000 lives lost and more than three billion dollars in direct medical costs annually.
+Cigarettes are harmful to your health and your wallet.
+Smoking is the leading cause of preventable disease in the United States with 400,000 lives lost and more than $170 billion dollars in direct medical costs annually.
 Smoking-related illnesses also contribute to more than $156 billion in lost productivity costs each year.

-Quitting is hard; statistics show that it can take a person 6-12 times attempting to quit before they are successful.
+Quitting is hard.
+Statistics show that it can take a person between six to 12 times attempting to quit before they are successful.
 But it’s certainly worth it.
 Health benefits aside, people who smoke a pack a day save a whopping $2,300 each year after they quit smoking.

-Technology is ubiquitous in our lives these days, especially with many of us working, learning and socializing remotely due to the pandemic.
-Too much sedentary activity caused by screen time (time spent in front of a device with a screen including smart phones, tablets, televisions and computers) can lead to sleeplessness, obesity, anxiety and depression.
+Technology is woven into the fabric of our lives these days, especially with many of us working, learning and socializing remotely due to the pandemic.
+Too much sedentary activity caused by screen time, or time spent in front of a device like a smartphone, tablet, television or computer, can lead to sleeplessness, obesity, anxiety and depression.

-Reducing daily screen time can lead to a healthier lifestyle for you and your family, so suggest other activities such as family board games or going for a walk instead of watching a movie or playing a video game.
+Reducing daily screen time can lead to a healthier lifestyle for you and your family.
+Make sure to weave in other activities such as family board games, puzzles or going for a walk instead of watching a movie or playing a video game.

-If holiday weight gain has left you feeling a little blue and the cost of a fancy gym membership is either too expensive or out of the question right now because of the pandemic, we have some good news: there’s no need for a costly gym to jump-start your fitness regimen.
-With a little creativity, daily activities and free online resources could become great catalysts for burning extra calories.
+If a fancy gym membership is either too expensive or out of the question right now because of the pandemic, we have some good news.
+There’s no need for a costly gym to jump-start your fitness regimen.
+With a little creativity, daily activities and free online resources can become great tools for burning extra calories.